Robinhood vs. Stash

 Robinhood is the go-to stock trading app for millennials.
 So how does Stash compete?

 The Tokenist aims to bring you the most accurate, up-to-date, and helpful information when it comes to your finance.
 You work hard for your money — and we work hard for you.
 Some of the products and services we review are from our partners.
 In order to operate, The Tokenist may receive financial compensation from our partners when you purchase products, services, or create accounts through links on our website.
 Robinhood is one of our partners.
 Partnerships do not influence what we write, as all opinions are our own.
 Click here for a full list of our partners and an in-depth explanation on how we get paid.

 Robinhood, the pioneer for mobile trading apps in 2017, now faces stiff competition from a handful of new, user-friendly mobile trading apps.

-Both apps are quite intuitive, but Stash offers some more benefits for retirement accounts.
-Check here quick comparison of these two online brokers.
+Both Robinhood and Stash are quite intuitive, but Stash offers some more benefits for retirement accounts.
+Continue reading for a quick comparison of these two online brokers.

 DIY stock trading